Abdullah Azwar Anas

-Abdullah Azwar Anas (born 6 August 1973) is an Indonesian politician who is serving as Minister of Administrative and Bureaucratic Reform since September 2022.
+Abdullah Azwar Anas (born 6 August 1973) is an Indonesian politician.
+He served as Minister of Administrative and Bureaucratic Reform between September 2022 and October 2024.
 Before becoming a minister, he was the regent of Banyuwangi, East Java, between 2010 and 2015 and 2016 to 2021.
 Prior to becoming a regent, he had served as both an elected member of the People's Representative Council and an appointment to the People's Consultative Assembly, for one term each.

 Born in Banyuwangi, Anas completed his education at the University of Indonesia before joining the Consultative Assembly for 2 years.
 Later, he was elected in 2004 for a five-year term in the legislative council, and was elected as regent of Banyuwangi after failing to win his re-election.

 Background and education

 Abdullah Azwar Anas was born in Banyuwangi on 6 August 1973, his father a local kyai in the Karangdoro village, part of Banyuwangi's Tegalsari subdistrict.
 Being the second children of ten, his older brother died at youth, making him the eldest surviving children.
 He completed his primary education in madrasa, studying in one at his origin village and another in Sumenep, Madura.
 He later moved to state-funded regular schools, studying in two middle schools before moving to Jember for his highschool.

 After completing high school, he moved to Jakarta to study literature in the University of Indonesia (UI), earning his bachelor's degree in 1999 before further earning a master's degree in social and political science by 2005.
 In addition, he also studied education technology at Jakarta State University (then known as IKIP Jakarta), graduating with a bachelor's degree in 1998.
 During his time at UI, he was the president of the central committee of the Nahdlatul Ulama student association.
 He had also become a radio broadcaster of Jember-based Prosalina when at highschool.